 1) line the bottom of your container with sugar, then a layer of berries.
 Continue layering until all the fruit is used up.

-2) Soak the berries in a high proof spirit, which extracts their flavours and aromas, then distill once at a low proof.
+2) Soak the berries in a high proof spirit, which extracts their flavors and aromas, then distill once at a low proof.

 STEP #4– Add yeast and water.
 Dissolve 6 teaspoons of active dry yeast (found at any grocery store) in a cup of warm water.
 Add this mixture to the fruit.
 Add 6 cups cold water.